03sunf/03sunf.github.io/_posts/2020-07-14-Weird-WSGI-HTTP-parser-logic.md

 We can check url_parse function redefine scheme variable and url variable if there is more than one semicolon in url variable.
-When we request `GET X://google.com/ HTTP/0.1337`, scheme variable be defined `http` and url variable be defined `//google.com/` in comment `Part 1`.
+When we request `GET X://google.com/ HTTP/0.1337`, scheme variable be lowercased as `x` and url variable be defined `//google.com/` in comment `Part 1`.
 Also comment `Part 2` compares first 2bytes with `//` and `google.com` is stored in the netloc variable.

 ```python
 # GET / HTTP/1.1